dizcza/EmbedderSDR/README.md

 # Embedder SDR

-EmbedderSDR is a family of neural networks that transform input images into binary Sparse Distributed Representation ([SDR](https://discourse.numenta.org/t/sparse-distributed-representations/2150)).
+EmbedderSDR is a family of neural network encoders that transform input images into binary Sparse Distributed Representation ([SDR](https://discourse.numenta.org/t/sparse-distributed-representations/2150)).

 The goal of this project is gradient-free optimization by sparse vectors association in unsupervised fashion (refer to [Willshaw's model, 1969](https://redwood.berkeley.edu/wp-content/uploads/2018/08/willshaw1969.pdf)).
 While gradient-free optimization is not achieved yet, here I demonstrate how to construct meaningful (feature preserved, distributed) binary sparse vectors in deep learning with TripletLoss.